Acclaimed percussionist in concert Sunday at Folk Music Center

 He’s been working steadily ever since.

-His enthusiasm and intelligence has since led him to work with iconic artists across a wide stylistic swath, including Justin Timberlake, the late Wayne Shorter, Madonna, Rickie Lee Jones, Herbie Hancock, and Poncho Sanchez.
+His enthusiasm, work ethic, and musical intelligence has since led him to work with iconic artists across a wide stylistic swath, including Justin Timberlake, the late Wayne Shorter, Madonna, Rickie Lee Jones, Herbie Hancock, and Poncho Sanchez.

 “I pride myself on being able to get into whatever situation and play what’s appropriate,” Powell said.